science-digital/sd-integration-tool-template/README.md

 # IVCAP "AI Tool" Demo

+> __Note:__ This is template repository to help you get started with building a new service for the IVCAP platform.
+If you are still unfamilar with
+IVCAP, you may want to first checkout the [Gene Ontology (GO) Term Mapper](https://github.com/ivcap-works/gene-onology-term-mapper) tutorial.

 This repo template contains an implementation of a basic _AI Agent Tool_ usable for various agent frameworks like [crewAI](https://www.crewai.com).